When to turn the car seat around is a big question. In this post, we attempt to answer all of those forward-facing questions.

-In general, the NHTSA recommends children stay rear facing for as long as possible.
+In general, the NHTSA recommends children stay rear-facing for as long as possible.
 But what are the specifics?

-When to Turn Car Seat Forward?
+When To Turn A Car Seat Around?

 Always check your specific car seat’s instructions prior to turning your child forward.

-Riding forward facing earlier than 2 can be dangerous, due to accident risks and spinal cord injuries.
+Riding forward facing earlier than 2 can be dangerous due to accident risks and spinal cord injuries.

 Children younger than 2 years old don’t have developed neck bones or muscles that can protect their spinal cord.
 This is why it’s important to keep them rear facing.